Ahmed Yassin: Involvement in the Israeli–Palestinian conflict

 Yassin was actively involved in setting up a Palestinian branch of the Muslim Brotherhood.
 In 1973, the Islamic charity Mujama al-Islamiya was established in Gaza by Sheikh Ahmed Yassin and the organization was recognized by Israel in 1979.
 In 1984 he and others were jailed for secretly stockpiling weapons, but in 1985 he was released as part of the Jibril Agreement.
-In 1987, during the First Intifada, Yassin co-founded Hamas with Abdel Aziz al-Rantissi, originally calling it the "paramilitary wing" of the Palestinian Muslim Brotherhood, and becoming its spiritual leader.
+In 1987, during the First Intifada, Yassin co-founded Hamas with Abdel Aziz al-Rantisi, originally calling it the "paramilitary wing" of the Palestinian Muslim Brotherhood, and becoming its spiritual leader.

 In 1989, Yassin was arrested by Israel and sentenced to life imprisonment for ordering killings of alleged Palestinian collaborators.
 In 1997, Yassin was released from Israeli prison as part of an arrangement with Jordan following a failed assassination attempt of Hamas leader Khaled Mashal by the Israeli Mossad in Jordan.
 Yassin was released in exchange for two Mossad agents who had been arrested by Jordanian authorities, on the condition that he refrained from continuing to call for suicide bombings against Israel.
 The New York Times reported about his poor health at the time: "Sheik Ahmad Yassin, spiritual leader of Hamas, back home in Gaza after his release by Israel, is so frail he drinks only with help."

 Following his release, Yassin resumed his leadership of Hamas.
 He immediately repeated his calls for attacks on Israel, using tactics including suicide bombings, thus violating the condition of his release.
 He also sought to maintain relations with the Palestinian Authority, believing that a clash between the two groups would be harmful to the interests of the Palestinian people.
 Yassin was intermittently placed under house arrest by the Authority.
 Each time he was eventually released, often after extended demonstrations by his supporters.
 Yassin criticized the outcome of the 2003 Aqaba summit.
 His group initially declared a temporary truce with Israel.
 However, in July 2003, the truce unravelled after a Hamas suicide bombing of a Jerusalem bus killed 21 people the previous month.
 Israeli forces killed two Hamas members in retaliation.